-Real-world generative processes are not guaranteed to stay stable, a small environmental change (e.g., a new client) might suffice to change the SLO outcome.
-Nevertheless, these changes should be detected and resolved through ACI-based model training.
+Real-world generative processes are not guaranteed to stay stable, small environmental changes (e.g., a new client) might suffice to change the SLO result.
+Nevertheless, these changes should be detected and resolved through AIF-based model training.

 A-7: Can SLOs be modified during runtime?